gmr/jsonschema-models/README.md

   - JSON pointers (json-pointer, relative-json-pointer)
   - Regular expressions (regex)

-_Note: Currently this library does not enforce the many validation expectations that the 2020-12 specification calls for, it only allows you to implement the shape of the data._
+_*Note*: Currently this library does not enforce the many validation expectations that the 2020-12 specification calls for, it only allows you to implement the shape of the data._

 ## Installation